robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 [^vega]: "Vega" is not a greek letter!
 [Wikipedia](https://en.wikipedia.org/wiki/Greeks_(finance)#Vega) suggests that it is a variation on the greek letter nu (\\( \nu \\)) which looks like a "v" and "ega" was added to the end to make it sound like the greek letters beta, eta and theta.

 [^greeks]: Greeks calculations lifted from Wikipedia's ["Greeks (finance)"](https://en.wikipedia.org/wiki/Greeks_(finance)#Formulae_for_European_option_Greeks) page.

+[^dividend-yield]: The derivation of dividends was inspired by [this article](https://www.math.tamu.edu/~mike.stecher/425/Sp12/optionsForDividendStocks.pdf).

+[^equation]: The derivation of the Black-Scholes equation was inspired by [this article](https://www.linkedin.com/pulse/option-pricing-how-its-related-simulating-temperature-yafus-siddiqui/).

 {{% citation
     id="Natenberg2015"